tarkant/wp-lang-specific/README.md

 # wp-lang-specific
-WP Lang Specific enables you to show specific blocks of content following the language of the browser used by the visitor.
+WP Lang Specific enables you to show specific blocks of content following the language of the browser used by the visitor using simple shortcodes.